-Electric vehicles are also exempt from other taxes such as the London Congestion Charge, the recently introduced London T-Charge and the Ultra Low Emissions Zone payment.
-And in 2020/21, company-car Benefit-in-Kind tax on electric cars will fall to 0%, potentially saving thousands.
+Electric vehicles are also exempt from other taxes such as the London Congestion Charge (until 2025) and the Ultra Low Emissions Zone payment.
+And in the 2020/21 financial year, company-car Benefit-in-Kind tax on electric cars falls to 0%, potentially saving thousands.

-One of the big concerns for any potential electric vehicle owner is how far they can drive, or the electric vehicle’s range.
+One of the big concerns for any potential electric-vehicle owner is how far they can drive – the car's range.
 Early models had less than 100 miles of real-world range, often inducing a condition known as ‘range anxiety’ in drivers.

-While electric vehicles such as the 62kWh Nissan Leaf e+ come with a lab-tested range of over 239 miles, which translates into around 210 miles in real-world driving.
-That’s still far less than what conventional diesel and petrol cars can achieve.
+But more modern electric vehicles such as the 62kWh Nissan Leaf e+ come with a lab-tested range of nearly 240 miles, which translates into around 210 miles in real-world driving.
+Yet that's still less than what conventional diesel and petrol cars can achieve.

-Another disadvantage is the charging time.
-A full charge on a standard, 40kWh Nissan Leaf takes over 13 hours using a normal, three-pin plug.
-Even with a 50kW fast charger, it will take over half an hour to charge the car.
+Another disadvantage is charging time.
+A full charge of a standard 40kWh Nissan Leaf takes over 13 hours using a normal, three-pin plug.
+Even a 50kW fast charger takes over half an hour to charge the car.
 Conversely, a petrol or a diesel car is far quicker to fill up.

 Pros and cons

-Whether an electric car is the right car for you is ultimately for you to decide.
+Whether an electric car is right for you is ultimately for you to decide.
 But it’s worth considering the following points.
-What kind of a car do you need?
+What kind or size of a car do you need?
 Do you do a lot of driving daily?
 Is your commute something that could feasibly be covered by an electric vehicle?